roetske/Relay-control-motorrunning-motorbike/README.md

 Implemented also teachbutton to set triggerpoint for switching relay on and store it in flash when teached.<br />
 The unit consist of box.<br />
 esp8266 mini.<br />
-opamp for measuring voltage 0-15v reduced to 0-3.3v.<br />
+voltagedivider with zener to opamp for measuring voltage 0-15v reduced to 0-3.3v.<br />
 2 relay 1 switched by esp8266 when motor is running -use it for future use extra equipment when i need power<br />
         2nd relay for fan gets only power when relay one is switched and manual switch fan is on <br />
 teachbutton for teaching voltagelevel motor running.<br />